adobe/asset-compute-example-workers/projects/worker-cc-photoshop/README.md

     "worker": "<custom-worker-url>",
     "name": "rendition.jpg",
     "fmt": "jpg",
-    "photoshopAction": "<presigned-url>"
+    "photoshopActions": "<presigned-url>"
 }
 ```

 You can test using our sample [fisheye photoshop action](./files/fisheye.atn).

 #### Example Photoshop Action with multiple actions in the set
-If you have an action file with multiple photoshop actions in the set, use the `photoshopActionName` parameter to call only one of the actions.
+If you have an action file with multiple photoshop actions in the set, use the `photoshopActionsName` parameter to call only one of the actions.
 ```
 {
     "worker": "https:/mynamespace.adobeioruntime.net/api/v1/web/myactionname/worker-cc-photoshop",
     "name": "rendition.jpg",
-    "photoshopAction":"<presigned-url>",
+    "photoshopActions":"<presigned-url>",
-    "photoshopActionName": "Oil Paint Action 1"
+    "photoshopActionsName": "Oil Paint Action 1"
 }
 ```
 _Note: All actions in the set will be played if none are specified_